Instant Pot Pork Stew

 • Freeze: To freeze the pressure cooker pork stew, put it in freeze-proof containers or freezer bags and freeze for up to 3 months.

-• Thaw: Transfer it from the freezer for the fridge section and thaw it overnight.
+• Thaw: Transfer it from the freezer to the fridge section and thaw it overnight.
 In addition, make sure to reheat it well to kill any bacteria.

 • Reheat: Either reheat it on the stove or in the microwave.
 Also, make sure to adjust the seasoning if needed.